 LIST OF THINGS TO DO AT SHARJAH DESERT PARK

-Exploring Sharjah Natural History Museum
+Natural History and Botanical Museum

 - The fifth hall is ‘The Living Sea’ that displays replicas of marine creatures.
-This exhibition of the underwater ecosystem is worth visiting.
+This exhibition of the underwater ecosystem is also worth visiting.

-Sharjah Botanical Museum was opened on 6th March 2008 and has developed into a family-friendly attraction over time.
+The Sharjah Botanical Museum was opened on 6th March 2008 and has developed into a family-friendly attraction over time.
 There are interactive displays of plants, herbs and trees where you can learn all about plant life and their various forms such as fungi, algae, bushes and grasses.

-Arabia’s Wildlife Centre
+Arabia’s Wildlife Center

 Children’s Farm in Sharjah Desert Park

 - Young visitors can feed their favourite animals and pet them in the farm’s outdoor section.
 For instance, children can feed domestic animals such as cows, sheep, Arabian horses, goats and camels.
-Also, they can feed poultry animals including mallard, grey geese, ducks, Indian peafowl and chickens.

 - People of all ages can participate in awareness-raising activities and workshops to familiarise themselves with local animals and birds.

-- The indoor aviaries are air-conditioned so you can also admire animals through glass panels.
+- The indoor aviaries are air-conditioned, so you can also admire animals through glass panels.

-- There is a parking facility and the outdoor areas also allow smoking
+- There is a parking facility

 Sharjah Desert Park Ticket Price